-UMUC offers dedicated military and veterans advisors and a range of resources targeted specifically for veterans.
-These include VetSuccess on Campus and the Veterans Resource Center, a one-stop shop designed to give you the support you need to succeed in school and in your career.
-Learn more at www.umuc.edu/vetresources.
+UMGC offers dedicated military and veterans advisors and a range of resources targeted specifically for veterans.
+These include VetSuccess on Campus and the Vessey Veterans Resource Center, a one-stop shop designed to give you the support you need to succeed in school and in your career.
+Learn more at umgc.edu/vetresources.